danieljharvey/another-react-basic-starter/README.md

 #### Pulp

 `pulp` is a Purescript build tool that does a whole host of good things (and has a nice GIF of Jarvis Cocker dancing on it's github).
-It is used here for running the unit tests.
+It is used here for running the build and the unit tests.

 <https://github.com/purescript-contrib/pulp>